 Baukat Enterprises LLC and Community Compassion Outreach (CCO) Board of Directors formalized a contract hire agreement for BE’s administrative and project/program management of CCO’s activities.
 Donna Mae Baukat, BE Founder/CEO acts as executive director of the Nonprofit.
-She continues to dedicates her time on Pro Bono basis during the nonprofit’s first official year.
+She continues to dedicate her time on Pro Bono basis during the nonprofit’s first official year, commencing March 29, 2018 to March 29, 2019.
 Baukat is passionate of CCO’s mission statement to assist persons to survive and to exit homelessness.

 I was raised in poverty and homelessness during the early ‘40s in Honolulu when the Islands was recovering from the attack on Pearl Harbor.
 My parents raised me in subsidized housing.
 Navy barracks were converted to Halawa Housing, the only affordable space my parents could afford.
 Even with a large family on both sides, my parents were food burdened.
 I recall and have an affinity to spam and rice, and appreciate not having to eat just rice with soy sauce.
 Honolulu dock strikes caused serious food burdens on Hawaii’s population.
 Food and goods could not be delivered to stores.
 Those were difficult days for parents—yet, I am here to say we survived.
 The Aloha Spirit of unconditional love helped us through with families sharing food with friend and strangers.